Continuous Delivery and Automated Deployments with GitHub Actions

 The final step is to actually make a change to the application, and validate that the continuous delivery pipeline functions as expected.

-Once the pull request is completed, the test workflow should be initiated.
-Once it completes successfully, visit the Divo control panel to confirm that the application has been deployed to the test environment.
-If everything looks good, merge the PR.
-Once it successfully merges, the live workflow should kick off, and the application will be deployed to production.
+Once the pull request is opened, the test workflow should be triggered automatically.
+After it completes successfully, visit the Divio Control Panel to confirm that the application has been deployed to the test environment.

-For further reading refer to How to use the Divio API and GitHub Actions Documentation.
+For further reading refer to: How to use the Divio API and GitHub Actions Documentation.

 Interested to learn more about the Divio PaaS and how it can support your web applications?
 Let's talk!